danielfm/prometheus-for-developers/README.md

 ```

 Here we are using a _exponential_ bucket configuration in which the buckets
-get larger as latency gets bigger.
+double in size at every step.
 This is a widely used pattern; since we
 always expect our services to respond quickly (i.e. with response time
 between 0 and 300ms), we specify more buckets for that range, and fewer
 buckets for request durations we think are less likely to occur.

 According to the previous plot, all slow requests from our application
-is falling into the 1s-2.5s bucket, causing us to lose precision when
+are falling into the 1s-2.5s bucket, resulting in this loss of precision
-calculating the 99th percentile.
+when calculating the 99th percentile.

 Since we know our application will take at most ~1s to respond, we can
 choose a more appropriate bucket layout: